blueorange589/miscalculator/ethics.md

 if one gets punished due to ethics, everything else around has to be perfect. otherwise it is unfair, so again un-ethical.

-is an intervener to duty of security and law forces, with no seat you can apply with objection.
+is an enemy of freedom and independence, is an intervener to duty of security and law forces, with no seat you can apply with objection.

 with its bi-products all racist, full of hate and horror... by the start, through the end, ethics is biggest threat to societies and the life.